hammerheim-game/hammerheim-rules/6-optional-rules.md

 for a turn.
 The model instantly becomes stunned.
-If the roll is over the models toughness statistic then the model instantly suffers D3 strength 3 hits that ignore all armour saves except magical ones.
+If the roll is over the models toughness statistic then the model instantly suffers D3 strength 3 hits that ignore all armor saves except magical ones.
 ##### Frenzy

 The more unhinged inhabitants of Mordheim are less likely to